-- Support, understanding and safety within POC communities in the workplace (and in society in general) with regard to racism means some people are unwilling to come out for fear of loosing that support (around racial prejudice) which they can’t always count on in wider white LGBTQ+ communities.
+- Support, understanding and safety within POC communities in the workplace (and in society in general) with regard to racism means some people are unwilling to come out for fear of loosing that support (around racial prejudice) which they can’t always count on in wider white LGB communities.
 This is especially the case for BAME/POC LGBTQ+ people from economically disadvantaged and poorer sections of the community.

 - LGBTQ+ staff networks in workplaces should explicitly state that they welcome all nationalities, ethnicities etc. They should demonstrate reaching out to marginalised communities to counteract the historical discrimination faced by POC/BAME LGBTQ+ people from within the LGBTQ+ community.

-- US studies show that young POC lesbian, gay and bisexual people are less likely to be involved in LGBT social activities, they report less comfort with people knowing about their sexual orientation and they come out to fewer people than do white young people.
+- US studies show that young POC lesbian, gay and bisexual people are less likely to be involved in LGB social activities, they report less comfort with people knowing about their sexual orientation and they come out to fewer people than do white young people.

 - There is also the issue about people coming out when they are at university or college but going back into the closet when they enter the workplace for fear it will affect their career.
 This is compounded for POC/BAME communities who already face inequity in the workplace (see Equality and Human Rights Commission reports) based on ethnicity regardless of their educational qualifications.
 At present